Alice Eve is on Instagram, but her future with Star Trek is in doubt with no plans to bring her into a Star Trek 4

-It’s been a long time since Alice Eve donned a blue Starfleet uniform in the 2013 film from J.J.
-Abrams, Star Trek: Into Darkness, which skyrocketed her into the middle of a national conversation about female representation.
+It’s been a long time since Alice Eve donned a blue Starfleet uniform in the 2013 J.J.
+Abrams film, Star Trek: Into Darkness, which skyrocketed her into the middle of a national conversation about female representation.
 Now, she’s proving how far away she’s gone from her role as science office Carol Marcus in a new Instagram photo.

 In a recent interview with Inverse, Alice Eve discussed how her role in Star Trek: Into Darkness thrust her into the middle of a worldwide debate about how women are portrayed in science fiction.
 It’s an argument that raged online, though she doesn’t necessarily feel a part of it, even after almost ten years.

 SHE STRIPPED TO HER UNDERWEAR IN STAR TREK